-All the bivalve samples were examined using the five-tube Most Probable Number (MPN) method in accordance with the EU reference method ISO 16649-3 (NM ISO 16649-3, 2015).
-In briefly, 75-100g of flesh and intervalvular liquid were added to 2 parts of tryptone-Sel (Biokar diagnostics, France) and homogenized using a blender for 2 min.
-Ten ml of the liquid part of the 1+2 suspension were added to a flask containing 90 ml of tryptone-Sel (Biokar diagnostics, France) resulting in a final 1+9 dilution.
-Aliquots of 10 ml of the initial suspension (1+2) were transferred to each of five tubes of double strength Mineral Modified Glutamate Medium (MMGB) (Biokar diagnostics, France).
-Aliquots of 1.0 ml of the 1+9 dilution were transferred to each of five tubes of single strength MMGB.
+of the 1+2 suspension was added to a flask containing 90 ml of tryptone-sel (Biokar Diagnostics, France), resulting in a final 1+9 dilution.
+An aliquot of 10 ml of the initial suspension (1+2) was transferred to each of the five tubes of double-strength Mineral Modified Glutamate Medium (MMGB) (Biokar Diagnostics, France).
+An aliquot of 1.0 ml of the 1+9 dilution was transferred to each of the five tubes of single-strength MMGB.
 Further dilutions were prepared in the same way.
-All the double and single-strength MMGB were incubated aerobically at $37\pm1^{\circ}$ C for $24\pm2h$.
-Subcultures from positive MMGB tubes that changed color from purple to yellow, were plated on chromogenic Tryptone Bile Glucuronide Agar (TBX) plates (Biokar diagnostics, France) incubated aerobically at 44±1°C for 21±3h.
-At the end of incubation, the number of positive tubes of double or single-strength MMGB tubes were counted in order to estimate the level of E. coli/100g using the MPN table, generated with the MPN calculator referenced in NM ISO 7218 (NM ISO 7218, 2014).
-Counting E. coli in bivalve molluscs using the MPN technique is limited to the detection of less than 18 E. coli / 100g FIL.
+All the double- and single-strength MMGB were incubated aerobically at 37±1°C for 24±2h.
+Subcultures from positive MMGB tubes that changed color from purple to yellow were plated on chromogenic Tryptone Bile Glucuronide Agar (TBX) plates (Biokar Diagnostics, France) and incubated aerobically at 44±1°C for 21±3h.
+At the end of incubation, the number of positive double- or single-strength MMGB tubes was counted in order to estimate the level of E. coli/100g using the MPN table generated with the MPN calculator referenced in NM ISO 7218 (NM ISO 7218, 2014).
+Counting E. coli in bivalve mollusks using the MPN technique is limited to the detection of less than 18 E. coli/100g FIL.